The quiet death of academic tenure

 In 2024, the private Pennsylvania religious liberal arts school Muhlenberg College fired tenured professor Maura Finkelstein, purportedly for writing on Instagram, “Do not cower to Zionists.
 Shame them.
 Do not welcome them in your spaces.
 Do not make them feel comfortable.
 Why should those genocide-loving fascists be treated any different than any other flat-out racist.
 Don’t normalize Zionism.
 Don’t normalize Zionists taking up space.”

-These remarks may be offensive.
-But they also recall 1977’s famous Skokie Affair, when neo-Nazis tried to march in the town of Skokie, Illinois, which was full of Holocaust survivors.
-Thanks to the ACLU, the Supreme Court ruled that they had a First Amendment right to do so (though they never actually did so).
-The point wasn’t that their speech was deemed to be good.
-It was that the government shouldn’t be allowed to ban ideas just because they’re bad.
+The point wasn’t that the students’ speech was deemed to be good.
+It was that the government shouldn’t be allowed to ban ideas or groups just because they’re bad.
 A free people must be able to explore ideas, especially controversial or offensive ones, in order to work out what to think about such things, rather than having politicians tell them what they ought to think.
 There are few places where that principle matters more than when it comes to the probing and provocative speech of a professor.

 Here’s yet another example.
 University of Wisconsin-La Crosse professor Joe Gow is locked in an ongoing battle with his university after being fired for creating a pornographic vegan cooking show that he uploaded to OnlyFans and PornHub.
 Not everyone’s dairy-free cup of tea, to be sure.
 But it’s hard to believe anyone could manage to find his content without already knowing how to change the channel.
+And Gow’s porn-producing hobby was done outside of working hours and clearly dealt with a matter of public concern, as his videos dealt with issues of healthy sexual practices, veganism, and the adult film industry.
+This means that Gow’s lawful activities — most forms of pornography are protected by the First Amendment — fell within the boundaries of what tenure protects.
+After all, if Gow could be fired for producing pornography, it wouldn’t take much for this logic to apply to a professor who engages in other controversial, but lawful, work outside the classroom.

-Or consider the case of tenured law professor and neurologist Amy Wax, who said America would be better off with “fewer Asians” and later added all nonwhites to the list.
+Consider the case of tenured law professor and neurologist Amy Wax, who said America would be better off with “fewer Asians” and later added all nonwhites to the list.
 In September 2024, her history of inflammatory remarks, as well as other claims about alleged violations of student confidentiality and complaints about in-class conduct, led the University of Pennsylvania to sanction her.
 Wax subsequently sued, citing a violation of her tenure.

 Cases like these are instructive.
 They raise a stark question.
 If tenure cannot protect offensive speech, what exactly is it for?
 However objectionable Wax’s views may be, punishing a tenured professor for expressing them risks turning academic freedom into nothing more than a hollow promise — one that holds only so long as no one’s feelings are hurt.
 The same principles that protect Wax’s speech protect the speech of all professors, allowing them to speak out on matters of public concern and offer their expertise in service of the public discourse.
 Tenure, vitally, prevents lawmakers, administrators, or other stakeholders from terminating professors for their protected speech.